Pop-Circle/Personal-Assistant/README.md

 	Added Register Activity with very basic register functionality Updated PaDBHelper to work with user db
 	Created layouts for login and register

+-2015-09-27 : Jackie

+	Able to display all events and retrieve its information on the selected date Note : For retrieving data from the dB
+		Change code that are like this:
+		task.setName(cursor.getString(1));
+		to:
+		task.setName(cursor.getString(cursor.getColumnIndex("taskName")));

+		"taskName" is the name of the column you want to get from Not sure if it works with getInt, havent tried it yet